koalacoding/yoBlog/README.md

 28. Fixed 'addNewPost'.
 29. The user can now delete posts, and the posts list is dynamically refreshed in the 'deleteBlog' view.
+30. Added a jQuery UI Dialog to confirm a post's deletion.

 ## To do.
 * Originally limit the number of posts shown on a blog page.
 If the user scrolls down, more posts are shown. jQuery and / or Javascript will be used for this.